The hits just keep coming, in the form of more uninvited six-legged visitors whose real home is across the seas.

 The Asian invasive has a family member that is native to the United States.
 The insect looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

-Brown marmorated stink bugs like to winter inside Calhoun your house.
-If you crack one, you'll figure it out quickly.
+Brown marmorated stink bugs like to winter inside Calhoun homes.
+If you smush one, you'll figure it out quickly.
 The nose knows.
-If you see more in your Calhoun house or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
-Unlike these bugs, we'll never stink up your joint.
+If you see more in your Calhoun home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
+Unlike these insects, we'll never stink up your joint.